 I wrote about my experience with First Story here: https://indumuralidharan.com/2018/06/21/the-gift-of-voice-first-story/

-Inspired by First Story, I wanted to do something similar in Chennai with a couple of friends, but with time constraints had to be content with donating little free libraries to underprivileged schools.
+Inspired by First Story, I wanted to do something similar in Chennai with a couple of friends, but decided to content myself with donating little free libraries to underprivileged schools.
 More about that here

 Fiennes has been called one of the finest nature writers and memoirists in the world today.
-He stands out as an exemplary role model among writers, illuminating the world through the gift of his own creative writing and multiplying this gift manifold by helping the next generation of his country find their voices, enlightening a society and inspiring people around the world.
+He stands out among writers, illuminating the world through the gift of his creative writing and multiplying this gift manifold by helping the next generation of his country find their voices, enlightening a society and inspiring people around the world.

-You can read more about First Story here: https://firststory.org.uk/
+You can find out more about First Story here: https://firststory.org.uk/